dustinian/Adventures/ngs_valil.md

 ######Minor

 * __Flattery:__ Taylor knows that a few well-chosen words and the right body language can win many instant allies.
-* __Marksman:__ Taylor's always had a way with ranged weapons&emdash;throwing daggers, darts, crossbows... you name it.
+* __Marksman:__ Taylor's always had a way with ranged weapons&mdash;throwing daggers, darts, crossbows... you name it.
 * __Actor:__ Taylor has mastered storytelling... spinning intricate yarns that people can't help but believe.

 #####Goals